jmsilvadev/quotation-api/README.md

 - The value of premium must be multiplied by each rating factor in turn to obtain a premuim.
 - All the quotes details should be saved in the database.
 ```

+## OAS

+This api use OAS and it spec can be visualized here: [OAS](https://github.com/jmsilvadev/quotation-api/blob/master/app/public/openapi.json).

 ## Development